abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl create namespace dev
 ```

-3) Create a new context called `minidev` within the `minikube` cluster  as the `minikube` user, with the namespace
+3) Create a new context called `kind-dev` within the `kind-kind` cluster as the `kind-kind` user, with the namespace
  set to `dev`.
 ```
-$ kubectl config set-context minidev --cluster=minikube --user=minikube --namespace=dev
+$ kubectl config set-context kind-dev --cluster=kind-kind --user=kind-kind --namespace=dev
 ```

 4) Switch to the newly created context.
 ```
-$ kubectl config use-context minidev
+$ kubectl config use-context kind-dev
 ```

 ---